 The Depth of Field is the part of the frame that is in focus.
-The whole frame or it is part can be sharp.
-On each image in front and behind of the subject that will be in focus, there is a certain area of your image, these are Foreground and Background.
-The ability to set the Depth of Field helps the photographer to accentuate attention on one or another part of the photo.
+The whole frame or part of it can be sharp.
+Each image at the front and back of the object that will be in focus has a certain area of your image, the foreground and background.
+The ability to set the depth of field helps the photographer to focus on one or another part of the photo.

-For example, a Shallow Depth of Field is good for portraits, and a Deep Depth of Field is good for landscape photography.
+For example, shallow depth of field is good for portraits, while deep depth of field is good for landscape photography.

 There are four main factors that have an effect on the Depth of Field: